strohs/aws-cda-notes/study-notes.md

     * like a row of data in a RDB
     * aggregate size of an item, including all the attribute names and attribute values, **cannot exceed 400KB**
 * Attributes
-    * like a columns of data in a RDB
+    * like columns of data in a RDB

 ### DynamoDB Key Types